DataDog/documentation/content/en/account_management/guide/relevant-usage-migration.md

 - `live_indexed_events_agg_sum`
 - `rehydrated_indexed_events_agg_sum`

-The usage across all retention periods can continue be calculated by summing the individual per-retention keys.
+You can continue to calculate the usage across all retention periods by summing the individual retention keys.

 #### Current response structure